The Cost of Travel in Chile and How to Keep Your Expenses Low

 Get the cash out of an ATM and you usually need to pay CLP 4,000 to 6000 extra for every transaction if you go to a different bank from your own.
 Depending on the policy of your bank, it may refund you that extra fee or charge you extra for getting money outside of your country.
 You need to clear this up with your own bank in advance before you go and tell the customer service that you are traveling in Chile, so they won’t block your overseas access to your bank account.

-Extra tips on keeping your travel expense low in Chile
+Extra tips on keeping your Chile travel cost low

 Public Transport in Santiago